 How do we approach this?

-In our store the perfumes are not organized per brand, but per fragrance family.
-We don't quite follow the system of the fragrance wheel.
-We've chosen a classification of which we hope it's pretty straightforward and clear, even if you're less familiar with the jargon of the perfumery world.
+In our store the perfumes are not organised by brand, but by fragrance family.
+We've chosen a classification very close to the Fragrance Wheel, of which we hope it's pretty straightforward and clear, even if you're less familiar with the jargon of the perfumery world.

 Of course you can discuss about it, and we'd love to do that, because some fragrances can be placed in different categories.
 In our webshop you will therefore find some perfumes in several categories.

 If it were all that simple and unambiguous, it would be boring, wouldn't it?